IdkMyNaam/IdkMyNaam/README.md

-# Hi there, I'm Aceist 👋
+# Hi there, I'm Idkmynaam 👋

 Welcome to my GitHub profile!
 I'm passionate about coding, technology, and learning new things every day.
 Here's a little about me: